tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/Adjacency.md

 `source`
 </td>
 <td>
-Tuple of (node set name, integer Tensors or RaggedTensors with the indices of nodes in the respective node set).
-Must have shape = graph_shape + [num_edges], where num_edges is a number of edges in each graph.
-If graph_shape.rank > 0 and num_edges has variable size, the tensors are ragged.
+The tuple of node set name and nodes index integer tensor.
+The index must have shape of `[*graph_shape, num_edges]`, where num_edges is the number of edges in each graph (could be ragged).
+It has `tf.Tensor` type if num_edges is not None or `graph_shape.rank = 0` and `tf.RaggedTensor` type otherwise.
 </td>
 </tr><tr>
 <td>
 `target`
 </td>
 <td>
 Like `source` field, but for target edge endpoint.
+Index tensor must have the same type spec as for the `source`.
 </td>
 </tr><tr>
 <td>
 `validate`
 </td>
 <td>
-if set, checks that node indices have the same shapes.
+If True, checks that source and target indices have the same type spec.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">